D1g1talDev/StreamIntegration/README.md

 # Stream Integration
-Allows your live stream chat to vote on modifiers/events to affect your game, YouTube &amp; Twitch are supported, You can also use this mod without the crowd control in the config.
+Allows your live stream chat to vote on modifiers/events to affect your game.
+YouTube and Twitch are supported.
+You can also use this mod without the Crowd Control by disabling it in the config.

 ## How To Setup
 Go into the config, Then select what platform you want to connect to, Then follow the steps the game tells you to do.